-In view of the demographic change and the expected shortage of nursing staff, the field of robotics is becoming increasingly important in the service and care sector for elderly people.
-Robotics offers potential support at various levels – such as by maintaining the independence and well-being of elderly people or relieving the workload of nursing staff or care-giving relatives.
+In view of the demographic change and the expected shortage of nursing staff, the field of robotics is becoming increasingly important in the service and care sector for older adults.
+Robotics offers potential support at various levels – such as by maintaining the independence and well-being of older adults or relieving the workload of nursing staff or care-giving relatives.

-While many research projects already exist on technical aspects such as the safety and effectiveness of robots, many questions concerning the acceptance of robots by elderly people are still left unanswered.
-The acceptance and the associated affective reactions of end users are crucial, particularly if more use of robots is to be made in the service and care sector for elderly people in the future.
+While many research projects already exist on technical aspects such as the safety and effectiveness of robots, many questions concerning the acceptance of robots by older adults are still left unanswered.
+The acceptance and the associated affective reactions of end users are crucial, particularly if more use of robots is to be made in the service and care sector for older adults in the future.

 The competence centre also deals with questions relating to the needs of end users of robots.
-One example is the successfully completed project "Kitchen Assistance Arm: Robot Arm as a Kitchen Aid for Elderly People", which was conducted in collaboration with the Zurich University of Applied Sciences (ZHAW) and Pro Senectute Zurich.
+One example is the successfully completed project "Kitchen Assistance Arm: Robot Arm as a Kitchen Aid for Older Adults", which was conducted in collaboration with the Zurich University of Applied Sciences (ZHAW) and Pro Senectute Zurich.